zchyde/brooklinebooksmith.com/_drafts/picture-books-for-love.md

 [*Miss Rumphius*](http://www.brooklinebooksmith-shop.com/book/9780140505399) by Barbara Cooney–A classic with good reason, *Miss Rumphius* has a lesson decked in flowers: your job on this Earth is to make the world more beautiful.

 [*You Belong Here*](http://www.brooklinebooksmith-shop.com/book/9781938298998) by M.H.
-Clark, Isabelle Arsenault–This dusk-drenched lullaby, with lovely pictures by Arsenault, is a tight hug of a reminder that the listener is good and loved and deeply belongs.
+Clark, Isabelle Arsenault–This dusk-drenched lullaby, with lovely pictures by Arsenault, is a tight hug of a reminder that the listener is good, and right, and wanted.

 [*The Lion Inside*](http://www.brooklinebooksmith-shop.com/book/9780545873505) by Rachel Bright, Jim Field–A rhyming fable about wishing you weren't so small–and finding that you have a voice.